top of page

 20222024 ongoing

-A limited palette of one to two colours in combination with the visual dynamics of ascending and descending diagonals form the structural basis for my current explorations of colour and liquid paint.
-In an intentional way the natural force of gravity is employed as an instrument for significant but never entirely predictable painterly incident.
-As the diluted paint runs down the canvas surface, thin vertical stripes, drips, blurs and bleeds of colour occur.
-Unsentimental flow marks of tears and feathery plumes bloom.
+A limited palette of one to two colours and the sloping lines of a grid construction form the structural basis for my current explorations of colour and liquid paint.
+Gravity is incorporated as implement for significant but never entirely predictable painterly incident.
+The diluted paint runs down the vertical canvas in thin stripes.
+The paint blurs and mottles and flow marks bleed and bloom in stark and ornamental ways.

 Atlas